 Hello!
 I'm a graduate student at MIT's Center for Bits and Atoms

-So, hardware controllers and sensors:
+That includes networked motor controllers and sensors:

 And networks to connect them: